lfiner/dsp/statistics/4-2-random_dist.md

 ![PMF and CDF plot](pmf_and_cdf.png)

+The PMF is even height all the way across, and the CDF is a straight line approximating `y = x`.
 Based on this, the randomizer does appear to be random enough for general use.